 - • an unofficial transcript,

-- • two letters of recommendation (Normally these would be from faculty members who know you well, but there may be exceptions.
+- • two recommendations submitted on the form downloaded here (Normally these would be from faculty members who know you well, but there may be exceptions.
 See Professor Carina Johnson - contact information below - if you have a question.)
 Please submit electronic copies of your letters of recommendation to Sandy Hamilton at email@example.com

 For more information contact